fengyiqicoder/MusicKit-WWDC-Demo/README.md

-# Using MusicKit to Integrate with Apple Music
+# Using MusicKit to Integrate with Apple Music (Workings verison)

+## it works on my iPhone iOS15 2021/10/9

 Find an album in Apple Music that corresponds to a CD in a user's collection, and present the information associated with the album.

 ## Overview